-The past weekend was filled with magic, wonder, and spontaneity as Lorcan and I went to the Body and Soul Festival in Westmeath.
+The past weekend was filled with magic, wonder, and spontaneity as I went to the Body and Soul Festival in Westmeath.
 It was my very first time going to a festival as well as going camping - so I was super excited.

-We chose to camp at the 'Us and You' campsite where people were required to clean up after themselves and not leave any rubbish - the great part was that it was the nearest campsite to the car park so we didn't have to lug our stuff for too long.
-Thanks to James, we had an amazing tent!
+I chose to camp at the 'Us and You' campsite where people were required to clean up after themselves and not leave any rubbish - the great part was that it was the nearest campsite to the car park so we didn't have to lug our stuff for too long.
+Thanks to James, I had an amazing tent!
 Thanks so much for lending it to us for the weekend.

 And one of our favourites was Jaru's Korean BBQ - beef bulgogi with purple rice!
 So much flavour!
 The prices weren't too exorbitant either as the most expensive dish was probably 12 for the pizza.